umbraco/UmbracoDocs/Documentation/Reference/index.md

 #Developers' Reference
 _Developers' Reference primarily consists of API references of the different core Umbraco APIs.
-In many cases, the references come with code snippets with simple exemples.
+In many cases, the references come with code snippets with simple examples.
 For a more in-depth study of the different APIs, consult the "using-umbraco" and "extending-umbraco" sections of the documentation._

 ##[Templating](Templating/index.md)